The industrial revolution completely changed Massachusetts in the 19th century and the world in general.

 Where Did the Industrial Revolution Take Place?

-The industrial revolution began in England and eventually spread to Continental Europe and the United States at different times in the 19th century.
+The industrial revolution took place in various countries across the world.
+It began in England and eventually spread to Continental Europe and the United States at different times in the 19th century.

 The first countries to be industrialized after England were Belgium, France, the German states and the United States in North America in the late 1700s and early 1800s.
 The industrial revolution didn’t spread to the rest of Europe or other parts of the world until after 1850.